hwixley/Farey-Number-Fractioniser/README.md

 ```

 # Inputs
+The script currently has a strict order of non-optional inputs:
 `python3 farey.py <precision> <rational-number>`

+*This will be updated in future to use dynamic input flags (ie. `-p <precision>`)

 - `<precision>` - an integer value, this denotes the precision of the fraction to the specified number of decimal places
 - `<rational-number>` - a rational number in the form of a floating point or string special value, this denotes the number you are generating a fraction for